On the modularity of reducible mod l Galois representations: Non-optimal levels of

 As it is already the case for~$E$, the cuspidal form~$F$ is a Hecke eigenform at level~$N$.
 Therefore according to the Deligne-Serre lifting lemma, there exist a finite extension $K/\q_l$ with ring of integers~$\mathcal{O}$ and uniformizer~$\mathcal{L}$ and a normalized Hecke eigenform $f\in\mathcal{S}_k(\Gamma_0(N);\mathcal{O})$ with system of eigenvalues~$\{c_p\}_p$ where $p$ runs over the primes, such that

-Moreover $f$ is a classical modular form (as its Fourier coefficients are roots of the characteristic polynomials of the Hecke operators). \endproof By a direct combination of Theorems~\ref{thm:easy_direction} and~\ref{eigen} we get the level~$1$ case of Conjecture~\ref{conj}~: \begin{cor} Let $k$ be an even integer~$\ge4$ and $l$ be a prime~$>k+1$.
-Then the representation~$\rep$ arises from a weight-$k$ eigenform of level~$1$ if and only if $l$ divides the numerator of~$B_k/k$. \end{cor} \begin{rem} This result was implicit in the literature (see for instance \cite[Lem.~5.2]{Rib75} and~\cite[Prop.~1]{Gha02} for the `only if' and `if' directions, respectively). \end{rem}
+Moreover $f$ is a classical modular form (as its Fourier coefficients are roots of the characteristic polynomials of the Hecke operators). \endproof By a direct combination of Theorems~\ref{thm:easy_direction} and~\ref{eigen} we get a new proof of the result of Ribet mentioned in the Introduction, which constitutes the level~$1$ case of Conjecture~\ref{conj}. \begin{cor} Let $k$ be an even integer~$\ge4$ and $l$ be a prime~$>k+1$.
+Then the representation~$\rep$ arises from a weight-$k$ eigenform of level~$1$ if and only if $l$ divides the numerator of~$B_k/k$. \end{cor} \begin{rem} The direct implication of this result is due to Ribet \cite[Lem.~5.2]{Rib75}.
+The reverse implication is mentioned in \cite[Prop.~1]{Gha02}. \end{rem}

-{\bf Proof of Theorem~\ref{main}}: the direct implication is a particular case of Theorem~\ref{thm:easy_direction}.
+{\bf Proof of Theorem~\ref{main}}: The direct implication is a particular case of Theorem~\ref{thm:easy_direction}.

 Now we prove the reverse implication.
 By Theorem~\ref{eigen}, we have that $\rep$ arises from an eigenform $f_0 \in\CuspFtriv{k}{N}$.
 If $f_0$ is a newform, then we are done.
 Hence, in what follows we will assume that $f_0$ is an oldform.
 We denote by $f$ its associated (normalized) level~$1$ eigenform.
 By a standard application of the Cebotarev density theorem, the mod~$l$ representations $\rho_f$ and $\rho_{f_0}$ are isomorphic.